task-ir/www18-tasks-tutorial/index.md

 ## Understanding & Inferring User Tasks and Needs

 ### Venue
 The tutorial will be held at [The Web Conference](https://www2018.thewebconf.org/), 2018 (WWW) in Lyon, France, April 24th, 2018.
+The tutorial begins at 9 AM on Tuesday in Salon Gratte-Ciel.

 **Tutorial material to be released shortly**